What Is Myopia?

 Corneal topography can also help us detect sights of astigmatism or keratoconus.
 It’s also particularly useful for fitting contact lenses.

-Our Myopia Management
+Our Myopia Management Methods

 Myopia can affect anyone.
 It generally first occurs between age 6 and 14, and can progress until age 20.
 Children with parents who have myopia may also have an increased risk of developing it themselves.